matjazvitas/LoaD/README.md

 LoaD - Life of a Div
 ====================

-LifeOfAdiv

-"LifeOfAdiv" or short "LoaD" is a CSS animation experiment about different shapes, animations and states that a single div element can have.
+"Life of a Div" or short "LoaD" is a CSS animation experiment about different shapes, animations and states that a single div element can have.

 Project status	: In progress